dajiangsuo/dajiangsuo.github.io/_pages/about.md

 ## Open Positions

-I am looking for Ph.D. applicants to work on connected vehicle cyber-security, vehicle-infrastructure cooperation, and smart city sensing.
+  * I am looking for Ph.D. applicants to work on connected vehicle cyber-security, vehicle-infrastructure cooperation, and smart city sensing.
 If you are interested in joining us, please send me an [email](mailto:dajiang.suo@asu.edu) with your CV and a brief statement about your research objectives.
+  * We warmly welcome visiting scholars for collaboration.
+For inquiries and opportunities, contact Dr. [Suo](mailto:dajiang.suo@asu.edu).

 Cyber-Resilient Electrified and Automated Transportation Engineering (CREATE) Lab at ASU (upcoming)